akien-mga/godot-old-wiki/gdscript.md

 ##  Constructor

-A class can have an optional constructor; a function named â€œ_initâ€ that is called when the class is instanced.
+A class can have an optional constructor; a function named "_init" that is called when the class is instanced.

 #### Arguments to Parent Constructor